Adhil-M/first-web/README.md

 # first-web
-First try with html css
+First try with html css,
 Open in browser using the following link: https://first-web.netlify.app/